Top twenty highest mountains in the world

 Gasherbrum II lies above Gasherbrum III, and as mentioned above, it is located in the Karakoram range.
 The 8035-meter peak was first climbed in 1956 by an Austrian climber.
 Gasherbrum II is the fourth highest mountain in the Karakoram range and is known as K4.

 12. Broad Peak or K3, Baltoro Karakoram

-The broad peak at 8051 meters is the 12th highest mountain and is also popularly known as Falchan Kangri.
+The broad peak at 8051 meters is the 12th highest mountain known as Falchan Kangri.

-It produces some very harsh conditions around it, and climbing it is nearly impossible in these ranges for most of the year.
+It produces some very harsh conditions around it, and climbing is nearly impossible in these ranges for most of the year.

 11. Gasherbrum I or Hidden Peak or K5, Baltoro Karakoram

-K5 is the fifth highest peak of the Karakoram range received another name in the late 20th century.
+K5 is the fifth peak of the Karakoram range and received another name in the late 20th century.
 The name was hidden peak due to the extreme remoteness in which it is located.
 Pete Schoning and Andy Kauffman, part of an eight-member American team, were the first to climb this 8080-meter peak in 1956.

 10. Annapurna I, Annapurna Massif

-Now that we have reached the top 10, the summits’ elevation keeps getting higher, and the number of successful summits less.
+Now that we have reached the top 10, the summits’ elevation keeps getting higher, and the number of successful summits is less.
 Annapurna I’s main peak is the tenth tallest mountain globally, with an altitude of 8091 meters.
 Annapurna got its name from Sanskrit, which means “sufficient grains.”

 9. Nanga Parbat, Nanga Parbat Himalayas

 Located in the Gilgit-Baltistan region of Pakistan, Nanga Parbat stands at 8126 meters and is locally known as Deo-mir.
-It is also known by the name of “Killer Mountain” because it has one of the highest numbers of deaths and unsuccessful expeditions simultaneously; it has never been climbed during the winter.
+It is also known as “Killer Mountain” because it simultaneously has one of the highest numbers of deaths and unsuccessful expeditions; it has never been climbed during winter.
 The Germans gave it a term of endearment, “Unserberg,” meaning our mountain in the 1950s.

 8. Manaslu, Manaslu Himal